CrossTheRoadElec/Phoenix5-Documentation/source/ch08_BringUpCAN.rst

 - There are same-model devices on the bus with the same device ID (devices have a default device ID of ‘0’).
 - CAN bus is not wired correctly / robustly.

-This is why during hardware validation, you will likely have to isolate each device during hardware validation to assign a unique device ID.
+This is why during hardware validation, you will likely have to isolate each device to assign a unique device ID.

 .. note:: CTRE software has the ability to resolve device ID conflicts without device isolation, and CAN bus is capable of reporting the health of the CAN bus (see Driver Station lightening tab).
 However, the problem is when **both** root-causes are occurring at the same time, this can confuse students who have no experience with CAN bus systems.

 .. note:: Many teams will preassign and update devices (Talon SRXs for example) long before the robot takes form.
 This is also a great task for new students who need to start learning the control system (with the appropriate mentor oversight to ensure hardware does not get damaged).

 .. note:: Label the devices appropriately so there is no guessing which device ID is what.
 Don’t have a label maker?
 Use tape and/or Sharpie (sharpie marks can be removed with alcohol).

-.. note:: “Once you eliminate the impossible, whatever remains, no matter how improbable, must be the truth.”
-Keep this in mind when troubleshooting.

 Check your wiring